The Business Analyst Blueprint® Certification Program

 If now is not the right time for you to make this investment, we completely understand.
 We run this session twice each year.
 Come back when it's the right time.
 And in the meantime, please benefit from all the free resources we provide on Bridging the Gap.

-However, once we open public registration in July 2022, there will be a 5-month payment plan option available to help you spread out the cost over the 5-month duration of the program.
+We offer a 5-month payment plan option available to help you spread out the cost over the 5-month duration of the program.
 Payments are processed automatically every 30 days.
 This is the only payment plan option we offer.

 Yes!
 We understand that this is a significant investment that could be challenging.